bediger4000/egyptian-waterjar-puzzle/README.md

 7. `(1,4,3)` &rarr; `(4,4,0)` - pour the 3-hinu jar into the 8-hinu jar

 This is different, and one step shorter, than the book's solution.
-I've written down the book's solution, annotated with it's odd description.
+I've written down the book's solution, annotated with its odd description.

 1. `(8,0,0)` &rarr; `(5,0,3)` - Fill 3
 2. `(5,0,3)` &rarr; `(5,3,0)` - put into 5